johngunerli/johngunerli/README.md

 Given my antidisciplinary approach, my areas of focus generally coincide with what project I am working on.
 To name a few, however, I work generally in the fields of:

-- Human-Computer Interaction ( particularly Human-Robot Interaction)
+- Human-Centered Computing (Human-Computer Interaction/Human-Robot Interaction)
-- Human-centered computing
-- Robotics
+- Robotics (Multi-Robot systems, Human-robot interfaces)
 - Augmented Reality